 Vivid Seats was launched in 2001 and has a very mature website.
-It is easy to use, has a powerful search function and can sort by ticket, region, date or artist.
-Availability is excellent as the vendor sells a huge range of tickets across all areas of a given venue.
-You will have access to prime seats or not so good seating, much is down to availability, the venue and who is selling what.
+It’s easy to use and has a powerful search function: you can sort search results by ticket, region, date, or artist.
+Availability is excellent, as they sell a huge range of tickets across all areas of a given venue–this is one place Vivid Seats stands out from the competition.
+You will have access to prime seats and cheaper ones, with some variability based on factors like availability, the venue, and who is selling what.

-Price is, of course, a primary concern with any ticket vendor and this is where Vivid Seats comes into its own.
+Of course, price is a primary concern with any ticket vendor, and this is where Vivid Seats stands out.
 Compared to its rivals, Vivid Seats usually undercuts by a decent amount.
-Even though the price you see isn’t actually the price you pay, once you add the fees, costs are still below StubHub in many instances.
+There are fees–the price you see at first isn’t actually the price you pay–but costs are still below StubHub in many instances.

-Vivid Seats also has very good customer service.
-There are many comments on its own and independent feedback sites citing great service, including a courtesy call informing ticket holders of a venue or time change and guarantees in case of fake tickets.
-Invaluable.
+There are many comments on Vivid Seats and on independent feedback sites citing their great service.
+They take care of customers with services such as making a courtesy call informing ticket holders of venue or time changes, and guarantees in case of fake tickets.
+These can both be invaluable.

-StubHub is owned by eBay and was launched in 2000.
-It also has a nice website with all the bells and whistles you would expect.
-StubHub ignores design for data, so while the website doesn’t look as appealing as Vivid Seats, it is easier to find what you’re looking for.
-Sorting by date also helps.
-StubHub also has an app, which is nice if you like that kind of thing.
+StubHub is owned by eBay, and was launched in 2000.
+It has a nice website with all the bells and whistles you would expect from one of the big players in the business.
+Like eBay, StubHub ignores design in favor of data, so while the website doesn’t look as appealing as Vivid Seats, it is easier to find what you’re looking for.
+Sorting by date also helps you find events.
+StubHub also has an app, which means you can use it in more places and on more devices.

-StubHub does have customer service but is nowhere near as highly recommended as Vivid Seats.
-However, you still get guaranteed against fake tickets and StubHub will help you get the genuine article for your show of choice if at all possible to make sure you don’t miss the show.
+StubHub does have decent customer service but it is nowhere near as highly recommended as Vivid Seats.
+You do still get a guarantee against fake tickets, so it someone sells you a fake StubHub will help you get the genuine article for your show of choice if at all possible to make sure you don’t miss your show.

 Both Vivid Seats and StubHub get the important things right.
 They offer a huge range of genuine tickets at decent prices.
 They both have a good website where you can find what you’re looking for quite quickly.
 They both have an app for finding tickets on the move too, which is an advantage.

 Both vendors offer good customer service and both will guarantee you against fake tickets.
-Both will also try to find you genuine tickets for the show so you don’t miss it.
-In this head to head between Vivid Seats and StubHub, there can be only one winner.
-You, the consumer.
+Both will also try to find you genuine tickets for your show so you don’t miss it because of a scam.
+Their prices are close enough that it can be worth your time to check out both and compare the final amounts.
+In this head-to-head, there can be only one winner: you, the consumer.